 Best For: Retirees on fixed income who need equity access without monthly payments, homeowners with low mortgage rates who don't want to refinance, self-employed individuals who don't want to document income, or high DTI borrowers who can't qualify for traditional second mortgages.

-Hybrid Product: Fixed-rate HELOC combines the flexibility of a traditional HELOC with the payment predictability of a home equity loan.
-You have a revolving credit line during the draw period, but can convert borrowed amounts to fixed-rate installment loans at any time.
-This provides protection against rising interest rates while maintaining access to additional funds.
+Hybrid Structure: A fixed-rate HELOC combines the flexibility of a traditional HELOC with the payment predictability of a home equity loan.
+You have a revolving credit line during the draw period, but can convert borrowed amounts into fixed-rate installment loans when predictability becomes more important than flexibility.

 How It Works: During the draw period (typically 10 years), you can borrow funds as needed and make interest-only payments on the variable-rate balance.
 At any time, you can convert all or part of your borrowed balance to a fixed-rate installment loan with set monthly principal and interest payments.
 You can make multiple conversions over time as you borrow additional funds.